 That means that if you and your spouse come into counseling, one of you has to be mentally ill.
 (Okay.
 Quit nudging your spouse.)

-Relationships that are struggling can’t be mentally ill, so insurances won’t pay for couples counseling… or family therapy… or pre-marital counseling, unless one of the individuals are diagnosed.
+Relationships that are struggling can’t be mentally ill, so insurances often times won’t pay for couples counseling… or family therapy… or pre-marital counseling, unless one of the individuals are diagnosed.

 Probably half of the work I do in session is helping individuals or couples work on relationship stuff.